ChrisWhealy/DistributedSystemNotes/Lecture 4.md

 > Causality requires graph reachability in spacetime

-So in summary, when we reason about Lamport Clock values, we understand that for events `A` and `B`:
+So, in summary, when we reason about Lamport Clock values, we understand that for events `A` and `B`:

 If we know that `A -> B`, then we can be sure that `LC(A) < LC(B)`